storyblok/field-plugin/packages/field-plugin/README.md

 ## API Reference

-`createFieldPlugin()` accepts a callback function as an argument.
-When the state of the plugin chages, this callback function is invoked with a `FieldPluginResponse` object as argument.
-This object has the following properties:
+`createFieldPlugin()` is a function that connects the field plugin to the Storyblok Visual Editor.
+It accepts a callback function that is invoked with a `FieldPluginResponse` object whenever the state of the field plugin changes.

-- `isLoaded`: a boolean value that indicates whether your application has received data from Storyblok's Visual Editor.
-- `isLoading`: a boolean value that indicates whether your application has received data from Storyblok's Visual Editor.
+The function returns another function that can be used to clean up the event listeners that `createFieldPlugin()` added.

+Parameters:

+- `callback`: A function that is called whenever the state of the field plugin changes.
+The function is passed a `FieldPluginResponse` object as its only argument.

+Return Value:

+- `() => void`: A function that removes the event listeners added by `createFieldPlugin()`.

+### `FieldPluginResponse`

+`FieldPluginResponse` is an object that represents the current state of a field plugin.

+Properties:

+- `type`: A string that indicates which overall state your field plugin is in.
+It can assume three values:
+  - `loading`: When the state is initially loaded and has not yet establish communication with the Visual Editor.
+  - `error`: The plugin failed to load.
+This can happen, for example, if the field plugin URL is opened outside the Visual Editor.
+This is typically nothing to worry about.
+  - `loaded`: The plugin successfully loaded and is ready-to-use.
-- `error`: If `createFieldPlugin()` failed to connect to the Visual Editor, this propery will contain an `Error`, otherwise `undefined`.
+- `error`: If `request.type` is `error`, the `error` property will contain an `Error` object instance.
+  Otherwise, it is `undefined`.
-- `data`: If `createFieldPlugin()` successfully connected to the Visual Editor, this property will contain the state of the application that the Visual Editor has shared with the field plugin.
+- `data`: If `request.type` is `loaded`, this property will contain the state of the application that the Visual Editor has shared with the field plugin.
 It has the following properties:
-    - `value`:
-    - `options`:
-    - `isModalOpen`:
+    - `value`: The value of the field plugin that is part of the content.
+    - `options`: A dictionary/record of `string` key-value pairs, containing the options that were set up for this field plugin in the block schema.
+    - `isModalOpen`: A boolean value that indicates whether the field plugin is embedded in a modal window.
-    - `language`:
+    - `language`: The current language.
+Can be an empty string (`""`).
-    - `spaceId`:
+    - `spaceId`: The ID of the space.
-    - `story`:
+    - `story`: The story how it was when the plugin was _initially_ loaded.
+To update this after the initial load, please refer to `response.actions.requestContext()`.
-    - `storyId`:
+    - `storyId`: The ID of the story.
-    - `blockUid`:
+    - `blockUid`: The UID of the block that the field plugin is part of.
-    - `token`:
+    - `token`: A draft access token to the [Content Delivery API](https://www.storyblok.com/docs/api/content-delivery/v2#topics/authentication).
-    - `uid`:
+    - `uid`:  The UID of the field plugin.
-    - `story`: Note: does not update when the story changes.
-If you need to refresh the story after the field plugin was initially set up, call `actions.getContext()`.
-    - `height`
+    - `height`: the height of the window.
-- `actions`: If `createFieldPlugin()` successfully connected to the Visual Editor, this property will contain an object whose properties are functions that enables the field plugin application to interact with the Visual Editor.
+- `actions`: When `createFieldPlugin()` has connected to the Visual Editor, this property will contain an object whose properties are functions that enables the field plugin application to interact with the Visual Editor.
-    - `setValue`
-    - `setModalOpen`
-    - `selectAsset`
-    - `setPluginReady`
-    - `setHeight`
-    - `requestContext()`
+    - `setValue`: Updates the value of the field plugin.
+For example, `setValue(3.14159)`
+    - `setModalOpen`: Opens/Closes the modal window.
+For example, `setModalOpen(true)`.
+    - `selectAsset`: Opens the asset selector.
+Accepts a callback function as argument which will be called when the user has selected an asset.
+For example, `selectAsset((fileName) => setValue(filename))`
+    - `requestContext()`: Updates the `request.data.story` property to the version of the story that is currently opened in the Visual Editor.
+That is, the unsaved version of the story that exists in the user's browser memory.